phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

-I currently have 10 types of underwater poisonous fishes.
-I create a path and if they aren't downloaded yet I will search them using the library function and download images in the path with the folder name.
+I currently have 10 types of poisonous fish for labelling.
+I create a path and if the images aren't downloaded previously, I search those terms using ddg API and it returns with the links of images online.
+I download images in the path with the folder name as search term.

 ```python